redgeoff/mson-getting-started/README.md

 The app logic resides in [components.js](src/components.js).
 Look at what you get with just a few lines of MSON!

-# Making it Real Time
+## Making it Real Time

-If you are feeling adventerous, you can make the app real-time capable by using Firebase.
-Simply signup for a free account at [firebase.google.com](https://firebase.google.com/) and then modify the store in [components.js](src/components.js) so that it has your details:
+If you are feeling adventurous, you can make the app real-time capable by using Firebase.
+Simply sign up for a free account at [firebase.google.com](https://firebase.google.com/) and then modify the store in [components.js](src/components.js) so that it has your details:
 ```js
 store: {
   component: 'FirebaseStore',